joakimk/toniq/README.md

 If anything is unclear about how this library works or what an error message means **that's considered a bug**, please file an issue (or a pull request)!

+--

 **Status**: Relatively new.
-Used in at least one small production app.
+Used in at least one small production app for months.
 If you like, ping [@joakimk](https://twitter.com/joakimk) about how you use toniq and for what size/type of app.

 ## Installation